-I recently overheard a conversation between two friends of mine.
-One just took up painting, and the other has painted for many years.
-They were talking about how to paint trees, when the one with more experience said, “Take a look at trees – they aren’t brown.”
+I recently overheard a conversation between my wife and a friend named Tom.
+Tom just took up painting, and my wife has painted for many years.
+They were talking about how to paint trees, when my wife said, “Take a look at trees – they aren’t brown.”

 Take a look – they aren’t.

 Tree trunks are mostly gray, in fact.
 Some are light gray; some are dark gray.
 Some trees, like paper birch, have white trunks with streaks of black.
 The Palo Verde, the Arizona state tree, has green bark.
 The bark of other trees, like cedars and redwoods, do look brown, with shades of gray.
 So, when you paint a tree, you shouldn’t immediately reach for the tube of brown paint.